CAR T Therapy FAQs

 - Primary mediastinal B cell lymphoma

-The Food and Drug Administration (FDA) has granted CAR T therapy breakthrough status for acute lymphoblastic leukemia, chronic lymphocytic leukemia and B-cell lymphoma.
+The Food and Drug Administration (FDA) has granted approval of CAR T therapy for acute lymphoblastic leukemia and B-cell lymphoma.
 Researchers are continuing to study additional situations in which this treatment can help improve patient outcomes and quality of life.
 Many clinical trials are available for the use of CAR T-cell therapy in the treatment of blood cancers and solid tumors.